fb42000/kanzi/README.md

 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Contents**

-Note - this version is still a work in progress to bring a usable PVR commands and scaled down library use

 - [About](#about)
   - [Kodi-Alexa in Action](#kodi-alexa-in-action)
   - [Supported Commands](#supported-commands)